Frequently Asked Questions

-A: There are food stands located throughout the Convention Center during the auto show.
+A: There are food stands located throughout the Convention Center during the auto show, as well as a Food Court behind the Car Clubs display and the Overlook Filling Stations on the 3rd floor.
 You may also get your hand stamped in order to leave and enjoy the many restaurants in the area.

 Q: Do the vendors at the Convention Center accept credit cards?

 A: Some vendors do, some do not.
 Play it safe and bring cash, although there are ATMs available inside the Convention Center.

 Q: Where are good places to eat near the Convention Center?